 How Kayak Hacker Fares Work and What You Need to Know

-Last week, Kayak introduced Kayak Hacker Fares: a new tool that uses one-way flights to cut costs.
 This past year, competitors Hopper and Priceline have created Hopper Secret Fares and Priceline Express Deals.
 It was only a matter of time until Kayak introduced an approach to getting cheaper airfare.
+Kayak now offers Kayak Hacker Fares: a new tool that uses one-way flights to cut costs.

 Kayak has joined the battle for the cheapest flights, but with a slightly different approach.
-It’s not a new concept utilizing one-way airfare to offer cheaper price tags on your next flight.
+It’s not a new concept, but it utilizes one-way airfare to offer cheaper price tags on your next flight.

 The concept here is that rather than booking a roundtrip fare on one airline, you can save money by booking two one-way flights, each way flying with a different airline.
 This isn’t a groundbreaking concept; anyone can search one-way fares to see if it’s cheaper to book two one-way flights rather than one roundtrip.
 Kayak is simply offering to do that work for you.

 In Kayak’s press release on this new tool, they explain: “We do the work for you, showing you one-way flight combos right in your search results, only when and where it can actually save you time or money… Instead of making you book one round-trip ticket from a single airline, KAYAK plays airfare matchmaker by finding two one-way tickets that together make a round-trip flight.”

 If you’re looking for a creative way to save on flights?
 Looking into one-way flights with Kayak Hacker Fares might be worth checking out.
 However, the tool does have some limitations.

 Kayak addresses the limitations of one-way fares in their press release, and they’re important to note if you’re going to use Hacker Fares.